Dong Ho Painting: The Cultural Beauty of Folk Art

 8. Step 8: Remove the printed paper from the printing woodcut, bring it to dry in a cool place for a while to let the color dry, and absorb firmly into the paper.

-dong ho traditonal painting
+unique dong ho painting

-The expressive meaning of Dong Ho painting
+The expressive meaning of Dong Ho Painting

-Typical Dong Ho paintings
+Typical Dong Ho Paintings

-However, popularizing and becoming typical symbols of Dong Ho paintings include the following typical works:
+However, popularizing and becoming typical symbols of Dong Ho Paintings include the following typical works:

 dong ho painting the pig